Geisel School of Medicine

 Upon viral infection, cells undergo apoptosis as a defense against viral replication.
 Viruses, in turn, have evolved elaborate mechanisms to subvert apoptotic processes.
 Here, we report that a novel viral mitochondrial anti-apoptotic protein (vMAP) of murine gamma-herpesvirus 68 (gammaHV-68) interacts with Bcl-2 and voltage-dependent anion channel 1 (VDAC1) in a genetically separable manner.
 The N-terminal region of vMAP interacted with Bcl-2, and this interaction markedly increased not only Bcl-2 recruitment to mitochondria but also its avidity for BH3-only pro-apoptotic proteins, thereby suppressing Bax mitochondrial translocation and activation.
 In addition, the central and C-terminal hydrophobic regions of vMAP interacted with VDAC1.
 Consequently, these interactions resulted in the effective inhibition of cytochrome c release, leading to the comprehensive inhibition of mitochondrion-mediated apoptosis.
 Finally, vMAP gene was required for efficient gammaHV-68 lytic replication in normal cells, but not in mitochondrial apoptosis-deficient cells.
 These results demonstrate that gammaHV-68 vMAP independently targets two important regulators of mitochondrial apoptosis-mediated intracellular innate immunity, allowing efficient viral lytic replication.

 Feng, Pinghui; Liang, Chengyu; Shin, Young C.; E, Xiaofei; Zhang, Weijun; Gravel, Robyn; Wu, Ting-ting; Sun, Ren; Usherwood, Edward; and Jung, Jae U., "A Novel Inhibitory Mechanism of Mitochondrion-Dependent Apoptosis by a Herpesviral Protein" (2007).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1447.